Training in Acupuncture TCM

 The Licentiate in TCM is a part-time 3 year professional Acupuncture training programme which qualifies graduates to practice Acupuncture within the field of TCM (including moxibustion, cupping, dietary therapy and lifestyle advice) as a member of a professional organisation in Ireland and the UK.
 Conversion to a Masters degree in Chinese Medicine, requires only 2 further years of part time study.

-We are now accepting applications for the 2017 intake of this professional Acupuncture training course which begins in October.
+We are now accepting applications for the 2018 intake of this professional Acupuncture training course which begins in October each year.

 The Prospectus pack includes detailed information about the course structure and syllabus and the main advantages and benefits of completing your professional Acupuncture Training with the Irish College of TCM.